 We show for the first time that this is indeed possible.

 Our proof framework is simple, intuitive, and modular, and features two key steps.
 In the first step, for stochastic sub-sampling patterns, we use a concentration argument to control the maximum delay in seeing any component function.
 As a result, on a ``good'' event of sufficient measure, one can view both SAG and SAGA as delayed versions of GD, with an upper-bound on the delays that scales as $\bigot{N}$.
 Based on this insight, in the second step, we construct a novel Lyapunov function that maintains a window of stale gradients.
 The careful construction of this function is crucial to us achieving our desired rates.
 We then establish a one-step contractive recursion for this Lyapunov function, which translates to \emph{high-probability} linear convergence rates for SAG and SAGA in Theorem~\ref{thm:sc}.
-Our Lyapunov function and overall proof structure (outlined above) depart fundamentally from prior analyses of SAG and SAGA.
+Our Lyapunov function and overall proof structure (outlined above) depart fundamentally from the analysis of SAG and SAGA.